preciousproject/precious-simulator/README.md

 This will build the simulator for all platforms, so adjust the gruntfile accordingly for your platform (recommended only for people who know what they are doing).

+**Notes**
+* To compile for Windows on Non-Windows hosts, wine is needed.
+[See here](https://github.com/maxogden/electron-packager#building-windows-apps-from-non-windows-platforms)
+* Compiling for OSX on Windows isn't always working.
+[See here](https://github.com/maxogden/electron-packager/issues/96)

 ## API

 In the following we will provide an overview of the API methods that are available for building your own app.